Faculty & Staff

 Nalini Easwar's field of interest is experimental condensed matter physics.
 She is currently researching the experimental study of complex fluid systems such as granular materials, macromolecular solutions, colloids and granular materials.

-Easwar loves chocolate, music, Bollywood songs and dances and is a persevering student of West African dance.
+Easwar loves chocolate, music, long walks, hiking, Bollywood songs and dances and is a persevering student of West African dance.

 Recent Abstracts (PDF)